aws-samples/container-patterns/pattern/low-cost-vpc-amazon-ecs-cluster/index.md

 However, private subnets need a NAT gateway for internet access, and NAT gateways comes with both an hourly fee, as well as an additional charge per GB of data that goes through the NAT gateway.

 For this reason you may prefer to use a VPC that has exclusively public subnets.
-You can always upgrade to add private subnets later on.
+You can always upgrade to add NAT gateways and private subnets later on.

 #### Architecture